joffreydemetz/jBackup/README.md

 ### Generic Filename Handling

-Files with generic names are flagged in logs but still backed up normally:
+Files with generic names are flagged in logs and need review before backup.
 ```
 [CHECK] C:\source\document.pdf
-[NEW] C:\Backup\target\document.pdf
 ```

 This helps you identify files that might need better naming for organization.
 The detection works by: